 Seasonal Sniffles?
-Immunotherapy Tablets Can Replace Allergy Shots For Some Allergens
+Immunotherapy Tablets Catch On As An Alternative To Allergy Shots

 Sneezing, runny nose, congestion, or irritated eyes?
 Yes, we hear you: The misery of seasonal allergies is real.
-A lot of us find temporary relief with over-the-counter medications, but these don't treat the cause.
+A lot of people find temporary relief with over-the-counter medications, but these don't treat the cause.

-As we head into grass pollen season over the next few months, here's an option to consider: Many allergists now prescribe immunotherapy tablets to some of their patients with grass allergies, that work in the same way as allergy shots.
+As we head into grass pollen season over the next few months, here's an option to consider: Many allergists now prescribe immunotherapy tablets, which work in the same way as allergy shots, to some of their patients with grass allergies.

-But, unlike allergy shots which require frequent trips to your doctor, you can take the tablets at home.
+But unlike allergy shots, which require frequent trips to the doctor, you can take the tablets at home.
 "It's a little wafer you put under your tongue, and it dissolves in about 10 seconds," says allergist Mike Tankersley, who practices in Memphis, Tenn.

-The treatment, known as sublingual immunotherapy, or SLIT, is more convenient than shots, and has been shown to be safe.
+The treatment, known as sublingual immunotherapy, or SLIT, is more convenient than shots and has been shown to be safe.
 But it won't work for everyone.
 Each tablet targets just one allergy.
 There are four FDA-approved tablet products on the market to treat grass pollens, house dust mites and ragweed.

 "I've had several patients who have been very happy with having something to take at home," Tankersley says.